nbrugger-tgm/factory-rally-server/documentation/EventTypes.md

 Infos:

 - What happens (Rotator, Stomper, Pusher, Laser, hole, conveyor belt,.. )
-- Infos about how it happens and what the result is

 ### Damage event

 Should get called whenever a player takes damage

 - Who took dmg
-- Why did he took dmg
 - How much dmg did he take

 ### Shoot event